Temporal Kirkwood-Dirac Quasiprobability Distribution and Unification of Temporal State Formalisms through Temporal

-showing that the PDO is obtained by Hermitianization of the KD temporal state.
+This construction connects naturally to the PDO formalism~\cite{fitzsimons2015quantum}.
 In the two-time case, $\Upsilon^{\rm MH}$ coincides with $R_{t_1 t_0}$~\cite{zhao2018geometry,fullwood2022quantum,Parzygnat2023pdo,Liu2025PDO}; for general multi-time processes, the left/right MH temporal state differs from the PDO, see Supplemental Material for more details.

 Connections and distinctions between the various spatiotemporal state formalisms are summarized in Table~\ref{tab:comp} and Figure~\ref{fig:relation}.

 \emph{Discussion.}--- In this work, we generalize the KD and MH quasiprobability distributions to the temporal and spatiotemporal settings and demonstrate that they play a crucial role in unifying different temporal (and spatiotemporal) state formalisms via temporal (and spatiotemporal) tomography.
 Our findings open several potential avenues for application, including providing deeper insights into temporal correlations within both the temporal KD framework and the temporal state formalism, as well as applications to Leggett–Garg tests and quantum metrology.